Business Loans in Westchester and the Hudson Valley

 - SBA 504 loans fund commercial real estate, including acquisitions, renovations and construction, as well as major equipment purchases.
 You can also use these loans to refinance existing business-related debt.
 Among the benefits are:

 - Owner-equity investments as low as 10%

 - Fixed interest rates and repayment terms up to 25 years

 - SBA 7(a) loans are ideal for businesses that have higher costs, but also more general needs, including food-and-beverage, retail, hospitality and other service-based businesses.
 These popular loans are available up to $5 million, with affordable rates and terms.

 - Pursuit’s SmartLoans work well for businesses that have lower startup expenses or that need funds to help cover inventory, marketing, small equipment and other common business expenses.
 SmartLoans are available for $10,000 to $100,000 and after completing the simple online application process, you can get approved in just two business days and have money in your account in less than a week.

 Fund your ambition in the Hudson Valley with Pursuit

 Our friendly and professional team lives in and loves the Hudson Valley, and we’re excited to help your business thrive.
-Get in touch with us today to learn more.
+Contact us today to learn more.